rise-ui/rise/README.md

 </p>

 ### Disclaimer
-The project is developed by an amateur, with the support of other amateurs - from the Russian Rust community.
+The project is developed by an amateur with the support of other amateurs from the Russian Rust community.